-As at 31 December 2020, the amount arising from ECL on debt securities measured at FVOCI is nil as these securities have matured and the remaining securities were sold during the year (31 December 2019: (negligible).
+As at 31 December 2021, there were no debt securities measured at amortised cost and therefore the ECL is nil (31 December 2020: negligible).

 Cash and cash equivalents

 Cash and cash equivalents comprise cash and bank balances and deposits with a maturity of less than 90 days.
 These assets are measured at amortised cost.
 All cash is available on demand.